 Successful people don’t manufacture false ideals or obsess over body image.
 They simply know that their health leads to success and their brand requires a healthy image.
 Therefore, they take care of their bodies and their appearances without sacrificing rule number five: don’t spend more than you earn.

 Successful people know, as Jim Rohn said, "you’re the average of the five people with whom you spend most of your time."They don’t exclude themselves from everyone else.
 As Bob Proctor says, they spend time with their other friends, just not as long and not as frequently.
 Therefore, find people who push you and your partner to be better, to think bigger, and to grow more.

-Start to consider how you can mix business with pleasure to maximize your time.
+Successful people know that time is money and money is time.
+They blend playtime with work time—whether it’s dinner or travel or adventuring, they connect with their network and their network’s network to build both business and personal relationships.Start to consider how you can mix business with pleasure to maximize your time.
 It’s not that you and your partner must always "be on" or that you can’t recharge, but figure out how to make the most of most of your time.
 You’ll be surprised how both your business and personal relationships can complement each other.

-If you and your partner want to be a successful couple, start acting.
+These super duos aren’t superhuman.
+They’re just super successful.
+They know when and how to unwind without breaking rule number five.Taking a break doesn’t mean breaking the bank.
+Unwinding physically and mentally doesn’t mean overdoing it with your vices.
+However, a successful life requires a healthy balance, so don’t deny yourself the occasional indulgence.If you and your partner want to be a successful couple, start acting.
 Figure out your goals and the objectives needed to achieve them.
 Then, use these rules to become the power couple that inspires others.

 Get essential money news & money moves with the Easy Money newsletter.

 Free in your inbox each Friday.